Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 What’s more, you get a secure checkout system and an array of payment solutions for selection.
 Using the store manager, you can create stunning product galleries.
 Additionally, on your backend, you have the platform to calculate shipping and Tax.

-Ok, you won’t find the most advanced website builder with Wix, it’s perfect for newbies getting started.
+Ok, you won’t find the most advanced website builder with Wix, but it’s perfect for newbies getting started.

 Cost: If you don’t have a problem displaying Wix ads on your site, you get a Free ad version.
 However, using a Basic Business Plan for $23/month, you can sell products.